hassanhabib/The-Standard/Services/Foundations/Foundations.md

 }
 ```

-In the above test, we created a random student object then assigned the value of `Guid.Empty` to the `Id`.
+In the above test, we created a random student object then assigned the an invalid Id value of `Guid.Empty` to the student `Id`.

 When the structural validation logic in our foundation service examines the `Id` property, it should throw an exception property describing the issue of validation in our student model. in this case we throw `InvalidStudentException`.